ETRI-Knowledge Sharing Plaform

 The Gen-Z protocol is a memory semantic protocol between the memory and CPU used in computer architectures with large memory pools.
 This study presents the implementation of the Gen-Z hardware system configured using Gen-Z specification 1.0 and reports its performance.
 A hardware prototype of a DDR4 Gen-Z memory pool with an optimized character, a block device driver, and a file system for the Gen-Z hardware was designed.
 The Gen-Z IP was targeted to the FPGA, and a 512 GB Gen-Z memory pool was configured on an ×86 server.
 In the experiments, the latency and throughput of the Gen-Z memory were measured and compared with those of the local memory, SATA SSD, and NVMe using character or block device interfaces.
 The Gen-Z hardware exhibited superior throughput and latency performance compared with SATA SSD and NVMe at block sizes under 4 kB.
 The MySQL and File IO benchmark of Gen-Z showed good write performance in all block sizes and threads.
 Besides, it showed low latency in RocksDB's fillseq dbbench using the ext4 direct access filesystem.

-Block device, Computer Architecture, Device driver, File System, Hardware Prototype, Large memory, Latency performance, Local memory, Low latency, Performance measurement, Semantic protocol
+Block device, Computer Architecture, Device driver, Hardware System, Large Memory, Latency performance, Local Memory, Low latency, Performance measurement, Semantic protocol, Write performance